nuxt/website-v2/content/en/guides/directory-structure/plugins.md

 ## Vue Plugins

-If we want to use Vue plugins, like [v-tooltip](https://akryum.github.io/v-tooltip) to display tooltips in our application, we need to setup the plugin before launching the app.
+If we want to use Vue plugins, like [v-tooltip](https://akryum.github.io/v-tooltip) to display tooltips in your application, we need to setup the plugin before launching the app.

 First we need to install it